Enrichment Through Philanthropy

 Robert J. Nagle & Molly Inman Nagle '58 Collins Center for the Arts Fund

-Robert L. Vasas, Ph.D., Fellowship Fund
+Robert L. Vadas, Ph.D., Fellowship Fund

 Rodney N. Mondor '89 Scholarship